 Guardian columnist George Monbiot’s article on how vehicles kill urban life inspired me to imagine what Downtown Winnipeg might look like if we cut vehicles from the equation.
-This quote, in particular, sparked my interest and my rage: “Street life is treated as an impediment to traffic.
+This quote, in particular, sparked my interest and instilled my rage: “Street life is treated as an impediment to traffic.
 In cities all over the world, it has been cleared for cars.
 Stalls, hawkers, football and cricket games, old people playing dominoes, chess or pétanque: all must make way for the car.
 So much land is required for driving and parking that there is little left for human life.”

-So, is banning vehicles even possible in Downtown Winnipeg?
-I know owning a vehicle in Winnipeg is necessary to get around—especially if you live in the suburbs or need to visit them.
+I understand Winnipeg resembles New York City in no way (except maybe a few blocks of The Exchange District!).
+I also understand that owning a vehicle in Winnipeg is necessary to get around—especially if you live in the suburbs or need to visit them.
 Moreover, urban sprawl has put a lot of pressure on our public transit system, reducing its effectiveness for timely and convenient commuting.
 Maybe instead of banning all vehicles from our roads, we can challenge the status quo instead?

-Monbiot’s words brought up a lot of frustration, especially after the Portage and Main plebiscite last year where the majority of Winnipeggers (outside of downtown) voted to keep the barricades in place instead of opening them up for pedestrians.
+Monbiot’s words brought up a lot of frustration, especially after the Portage and Main plebiscite where the majority of Winnipeggers (outside of downtown) voted to keep the barricades in place instead of opening them up for pedestrians.
 It felt like a symbol of Winnipeg’s inability to prioritize people over vehicles, and in turn, fueling some people’s entitlement to downtown’s spaces that should be left or opened up for parking.

 However, banning all vehicles would be impossible and therefore hurt the many people who use downtown as a gateway for work.
-However, if we can reduce the number of vehicles using downtown as this gateway, well, there’s a discussion to be had.
+However, if we can reduce the number of vehicles using downtown as this gateway, well -there’s a discussion to be had.

 Also, according to the Government of Canada, passenger vehicles account for a considerable proportion of the total national transportation emissions, including:

-Most likely, this is through idling, whether from drive-thrus, traffic jams or merely warming up your vehicle in minus 50 weather, but it’s essential to recognize that millions of vehicles on our roads add up to a lot of carbon emissions that negatively impact the environment and contribute to the warming of our planet.
+Most likely, this is through idling, whether from drive-thrus, traffic jams or merely warming up your vehicle in -50 F weather, but it’s essential to recognize that millions of vehicles on our roads add up to a lot of carbon emissions that negatively impact the environment and contribute to the warming of our planet.
 In fact, Canada is warming at twice the rate of the rest of the world.
 Scientists with Environment Canada say climate change is “driven (no pun intended) by human influence”.

 So where do we go from here?
 Challenging our perception of driving would help as a start.
 Encouraging other modes of transportation would put less stress on roadwork activities.
 Moreover, with fewer cars, we could designate more lanes for bikers, for transit specific or scooters.
 We could give a pathway that is no longer needed for parking to patios or close down streets permanently in the summer, particularly downtown, providing pedestrians with the opportunity to spill out onto the streets and enjoy the warm air.

 Moreover, by transforming spaces usually reserved for vehicles will have a positive impact on our health and wellbeing.
-As noted, by Eillie Anzilotti, for Fast Company, citing a report from The Nature Conservancy, “Trees are sustainability power tools: They clean and cool the air, regulate temperatures, counteract the urban “heat island” effect, and support water quality and manage flow.
+As noted, by Eillie Anzilotti, for Fast Company, citing a report from The Nature Conservancy, “Trees are sustainability power tools: They clean and cool the air, regulate temperatures, counteract the urban “heat island” effect and support water quality and manage flow.
 Yes, they look pretty, but they also deliver measurable mental and physical health benefits to concrete-fatigued city dwellers.”
 In short, public or green spaces can help reduce carbon emissions and provide fresh air for people, improving their overall health and wellbeing.

 Downtowns have a real power to enact change.
 They are a unique area as workers come in from all over the city and surrounding area, and tourists come from all of the world to see the sights.
-If we can get individual car use down and increase walking, biking, scootering, busing, skipping, pogo-sticking, and all that healthy activity jazz—then all of those movements and choices create a more vibrant, efficient and healthy place to be.
+If we can get individual car use down and increase walking, biking, scootering, busing, skipping, pogo-sticking and all that healthy activity jazz—then all of those movements and choices create a more vibrant, efficient and healthy place to be.
 We can convince the rest of Winnipeg to skip the car and get on the right track in terms of our climate goals.
 Not to mention, with fewer cars, there is less traffic congestion and quicker commute times.

 Spending time outside is critical to our health, to the health of the environment and the health of our cities.
-Vehicles act as an invisible wall to becoming a better world, and while they are necessary, I don’t feel they are required to dominate those urban centres.
+Vehicles act as an invisible wall to becoming a better world, and while they are necessary, I don’t feel they are required to dominate those urban centers.
 Multi-modal or mixed-use streets, like Argyle Street in Chicago, present an excellent compromise for creating a better world.